 |

-Possible evidence of a shield shoulder belts "Telamon" are also attested from the shaft-grave IV where three gold shoulder belts have been found.
+Possible evidence of a shield shoulder belts "Telamon" comes from the shaft-grave IV where three gold shoulder belts have been found.
 One was broad without any ornamentation, the other two had on either side a small border produced by the turning down of the gold plate, and were ornamented with an uninterrupted row of rosettes.
 These "Telamon" were about 140 cm (4 1/2 ft.) in length and 4 to 5.5 cm (1 7/8 to 2 1/3 in.) broad.
 Of course these kind of shoulder belts could also have been used for sword's scabbard suspension (see also the page dedicated to the swords). |

-| These thin gold bands have to be intended as the decorative elements of some thicker leather "Telamon".
+These thin gold bands have to be intended as the decorative elements of some thicker leather "Telamon".
 At one extremity of these belts there are two apertures in form of keyholes, which served to fasten the clasp which was attached to the other extremity, as is shown by two small cuts and a small hole.
-As attested in other findings this fastening system was also used for the belts or in some suspension system for the sword's scabbard.
+As evidenced in other findings this fastening system was also used for the belts or in some suspension system for the sword's scabbard.

 |